Oyster365/Marine-Insurance-Underwriting-Simulation/README.md

 - **Marine Underwriting Demo Analysis.pptx** - A PowerPoint summary on the key findings, visuals and recommendations based off the data analyzed.

--**Marine Underwriting Demo Analysis.pdf** - A PDF version of the PowerPoint that does not require a download to render and view.
+- **Marine Underwriting Demo Analysis.pdf** - A PDF version of the PowerPoint that does not require a download to render and view.

 ## Interactive Dashboard
 - This is a visual preview of the Marine Insurance Underwriting Simulation.
 For the interactive version you will have to click "View Raw" to download the .xlsx file.